 The typical food truck business is not set up with the same structure as the military and the results of mistakes are not nearly as catastrophic, but the pressure to perform can be just as great.
 Success in the mobile food industry will eventually grow confidence but those who excel in vending can have trouble dealing with mistakes as they happen.
 However, the best way to deal with food truck mistakes is get out in front of them and start the process of moving past them as soon as possible.

-Getting In Front Of Food Truck Mistakes
+Get In Front Of Food Truck Mistakes

-Dealing With Customers
+Deal With Customers

 When problems occur at the service window, a common first reaction is to hope they’re not so bad, or that they’ll go away.
 In fact, the only way you should deal with is to address them quickly.
 Problems with customers are never easier to deal with than just after they first happen.
 The costs for avoiding them are far worse.

 - Customers can be angered by the failure of a manager to take responsibility.

 - Online reviews can damage a truck’s reputation and keep others from visiting your food truck.

 - Food truck mistakes that aren’t corrected are likely to happen again.

 The right way to deal with a customer complaint is to make it right, apologize, empathize, and be sure you’ve made it right.
 Military members are taught to check their pride at the door.
 Food truck owners and managers should learn early to do the same thing.

 The fact is that any vendor will appreciate an employee who owns up to a mistake right away.
 Everyone makes mistakes, more importantly; this industry is full of potential pitfalls.
 Unfortunately when owning or managing a food truck many will only get noticed when something goes wrong.